commercetools/ui-kit/packages/components/inputs/localized-money-input/docs/additional-info.md

 ### `LocalizedMoneyInput.convertToMoneyValues`

-The convertToMoneyValues unction will turn a LocalizedMoneyInput value into array of [`MoneyValue`](https://docs.commercetools.com/http-api-types#money) the API can handle.
-It automatically converts to centPrecision or highPrecision types when the number of supplied fraction digits exceeds the number of fraction digits used by the currency.
-If you want to forbid highPrecision, then the form's validation needs to add an error when it sees a highPrecision price.
+The convertToMoneyValues function will turn a `LocalizedMoneyInput` value into array of [`MoneyValue`](https://docs.commercetools.com/http-api-types#money) the API can handle.
+It automatically converts to `centPrecision` or `highPrecision` types when the number of supplied fraction digits exceeds the number of fraction digits used by the currency.
+If you want to forbid `highPrecision`, then the form's validation needs to add an error when it sees a `highPrecision` price.
 See example below.

-Here are examples of centPrecision and highPrecision prices.
+Here are examples of `centPrecision` and `highPrecision` prices.

 ```js
 // 42.00 €